 However, the main attraction in Kandy is the Temple of the Tooth Relic, considered one of the holiest Buddhist temples and one of the most important places to visit in Sri Lanka.

-More than the actual city of Kandy, Diana and I enjoyed the temples and villages not far from the city.
-So much so, that we came to the conclusion that it is the lesser known tourist attractions in Sri Lanka that are worth seeing.
+More than the actual city of Kandy, I enjoyed the temples and villages not far from the city.
+So much so, that I came to the conclusion that it is the lesser known tourist attractions in Sri Lanka that are worth seeing.

 Easy to reach via public transportation (bus 644 leaves from the bus terminal) there’s the beautiful, small temple of Embekke Dewalaya.
 It costs 300 Rupees to get in.
 Even during the hours of puja, the atmosphere is not nearly as hectic as that of the Temple of the Tooth Relic.
 It’s so peaceful there that it quickly becomes one of my favorite places to see in Sri Lanka, especially as it is mostly locals there.

 As with all the best known places to visit in Sri Lanka, there’s a lot of accommodation options in Kandy.
-Diana and I opted to stay at Old Town Hotel, a nice guest house with large, comfortable rooms and modern bathrooms.
+I opted to stay at Old Town Hotel, a nice guest house with large, comfortable rooms and modern bathrooms.
 A scrumptious breakfast is included in the price of the room, and for a small additional fee the owners will prepare a delicious home cooked meal.
 Check here for current rates and here for reviews

 How to get to Kandy